-- · Managed for biodiversity.
+Managed for biodiversity.

-- Accessible, semi-natural public open space with pedestrian and cycle paths in addition to steps extending street pattern to connect with accessible gradient paths.
+Accessible, semi-natural public open space with pedestrian and cycle paths in addition to steps extending street pattern to connect with accessible gradient paths.

-- Broad, open views over coastline.
+Broad, open views over coastline.

-2. Northern Slopes: Predominantly open wildflower grassland with clumps of native canopy trees.
+2. Northern Slopes: Predominantly open wildflower grassland with clumps of native canopy trees creating an informal character.

-- Tree clumps arranged to accentuate landform and avoid reinforcing the linear pattern of the railway cutting across the landform. - Enhanced public access, with footpaths providing links to the town centre to the south-west and connections to the existing footpaths in wider landscape, in the vicinity of golf course and chapel to the east. - Extensive panoramic views over coastline. - Indicative species: pine, oak, beech
+Tree clumps arranged to accentuate landform, assimilate built form into the landscape and avoid reinforcing the linear pattern of the railway cutting across the landform.

+Development follows the grain of the landform.

+Enhanced public access, with footpaths providing links to existing footpaths in wider landscape, in the vicinity of golf course and chapel to the east.

+Extensive panoramic views over coastline.

+Indicative species: pine, oak, beech